vg2902/synchro-task/readme.md

 #### SynchroTask
 A **SynchroTask** is uniquely identified by **taskId**.

-Once initiated and until completed, a **SynchroTask** instance will prevent other instances with the same **taskId** from being launched in parallel.
+Once initiated and until completed, a **SynchroTask** instance prevents other instances with the same **taskId** from being launched in parallel.
 An attempt to start such an instance will be blocked according to the [**lock timeout**](#lock-timeout) settings.
 In other words, **SynchroTask** instance **acquires**/**releases** a **lock** upon start/completion respectively.